GSE Instructor Handbook: Advising Students

 Urge students to apply for licensure soon after completing their requirements.
 If program completers apply for licensure more than three years after completion of their program, they will have to apply under the rules in effect at the time of application.
 The rules, standards, and our programs change over time.
 Also advise them to keep all correspondence from TSPC.
 Those letters will specify the renewal requirements.

 It is equally important for the advisor to understand the university’s requirements for a master’s degree.
 The GSE awards more master’s degrees than any other unit on campus and is among the top 40 producers of education master’s degrees in the country.
 While some students come to PSU only for a master’s degree, most combine their master’s degree with their work toward licensure.
 Students often confuse the requirements for licensure with the requirements for a degree.
-The Licensure vs. Degree page (PDF) outlines the different requirements of the two goals.
+The Licensure vs. Degree chart outlines the different requirements of the two goals.

 Advising Students for the Master’s Degree

-As outlined in the Licensure vs. Degree page, a different set of requirements exists for completion of the Master’s degree.
+As outlined in the Licensure vs. Degree chart, a different set of requirements exists for completion of the Master’s degree.
 In some GSE programs, requirements for the Master’s degree are included within the licensure program, while in other programs, some additional coursework and a master’s project or thesis are required.
 Almost all master’s degrees in education require satisfactory completion of 45 graduate credit hours (quarter).
 (The Counselor Education master’s degree is the exception, requiring 72 graduate credit hours.)

 Important things to remember about a master’s program are: